 Coaches must rotate pitchers

 A half inning is completed when one of the following occurs: 3 outs recorded (remember strikeouts are not recorded); 5 runs score; or the offensive team bats through their lineup.

+A board member should be in attendance of each game to enforce the rules (Umpire) for the last third of the season.

 AAA

-Games may not be played with less than 7 players, unless the managers decide otherwise; the player pool is available.

-A legal game consists of 4 completed innings; after playing 4 innings, there will be no new inning after the 1 ¾ hour mark.
+A regulation game consists of 4 completed innings; after playing 4 innings, there will be no new inning after the 1 ¾ hour mark.

 Side is retired when five runs are scored, or when all players on the roster have batted one time in the half inning, or three outs are made